VivekSingh1201/Coding-Problems-For-Prepration/README.md

 ## Naming Convention

+- `as-##-...`: files that originally came from the old `Array and String` folder
+- `tg-##-...`: files that originally came from the old `Tree and Graph` folder

+This keeps the old numbering traceable while making filenames readable on GitHub.
 - Topic folders use lowercase kebab-case.
 - Problem files use lowercase kebab-case with a `.cpp` extension.
 - Legacy source prefixes are preserved when available: `as-##-...`, `tg-##-...`, and `dp-##-...`.